 Similarly in the verse below, when vain talk is heard, believers should turn away from there and say "To us our deeds, and to you yours; peace be to you: we seek not the ignorant":

 And when they hear vain talk, they turn away there from and say: "To us our deeds, and to you yours; peace be to you: we seek not the ignorant," It is true thou wilt not be able to guide whom thou loves; but God guides those whom He will and He knows best those who receive guidance.
 (Qur'an 28:55-56)

 There are no verses in the Qur'an that instruct believers to restrict what people can and can't say, what they can and can't draw, etc.

 The Qur'an respects everyone's right to free speech, regardless of how insulting or disrespectful that speech might be (freedom of speech isn't there to talk about the weather).
 Sadly, the majority of Muslims do not follow the Qur'an.
 They have instead chosen to follow a complex array of man-made texts that originated over 200 years after Muhammad (and which blatantly contradicts the Quran's core message).

 Let it be clear that the purpose of this article is not to "reform" or save Islam.
-Islam as the religion we see today is nothing but a mind-control mechanism designed to keep you as a slave in the system, keeping you away from having direct knowledge of the Qur'an and pondering over it's verses.
+Islam as the religion we see today is nothing but a mind-control mechanism designed to keep you as a dogmatic slave, diverting you from having any direct knowledge of the Qur'an and avoidance of any pondering of it's verses with your own intellect and reason.
 The Islamic religion reels in converts from all throughout the Western world, all thanks to the Qur'an, and not the religion historically attached to it.
 It's a bait and switch.
 The Qur'an naturally attracts those seeking their creator, as well as moral guidance and support (of which Westerners are in dire need of).
-Ultimately resulting into getting sucked into a religious cult that was invented 200 years after the revelation of the Qur'an.
+Ultimately resulting into getting wrapped up in a religious cult that was invented more than 200 years after the revelation of the Qur'an.